-2.2.
 Experimental set-up

 The experimental booth, constructed with ceiling-to-floor black curtains, contained a table covered with black fabric and a chair in front of which were placed a 23-inch computer screen and two loudspeakers placed symmetrically on either side of the screen.
 Two video cameras filmed the infant from the front and above.
 During the experiment, infants were seated on a parent's lap in front of the screen at approximately 60 cm.
-On each arm, infants wore a custom-made bracelet containing an accelerometer (Mbientlab, MetaWear RG) communicating via low-energy Bluetooth 4.0 with a computer (Fig 1).
+On each arm, infants wore a custom-made bracelet containing an accelerometer (MetaWear RG, MbientLab, San Francisco, CA, USA) communicating via low-energy Bluetooth 4.0, ASUS, Taipei, Taiwan, Republic of China with a computer (Figure 1).

-2.3.
 Measure of instantaneous arm activity

-The accelerometers sampled the acceleration of each arm, measured in units of g (the earth's gravitational acceleration) in the x, y, and z directions, at a frequency of 50Hz, and the instantaneous acceleration(t) at time t for each arm was calculated as the square root of the sum of the squares of the x, y and z values.
-This value was then low-pass filtered by computing: value(t) = 0.015 value(t-1) + 0.985 instantaneous acceleration(t).
-The weights 0.015 and 0.985 were chosen during a pilot study (32 infants tested) in order to reject peak values.
-We considered that this low-pass filtered acceleration value represented a measure of each arm's "instantaneous activity".
+The accelerometers sampled the acceleration of each arm, measured in units of g (the earth's gravitational acceleration) in the x, y, and z directions at a frequency of 50 Hz.
+The instantaneous acceleration at time t for each arm was calculated as the square root of the sum of the squares of the x, y, and z values.
+This value was then low-pass filtered by computing: value(t) = 0.015 \times value(t - 1) + 0.985 \times instantaneous